 As Manny acknowledged, it can be somewhat daunting to put out a survey, and then carefully consider which issues to pick up on, and where to focus energies.
-Often, asking one set of questions helps give ideas for where pupil voice may wish to probe next - showing how engaging the pupils can be a rewarding part of building a stronger community together.
+The commitment to an inclusive school improvement journey was inspirational to hear.
+Often, asking one set of questions helps give ideas for where pupil voice could usefully be heard next - showing how engaging the pupils can be a rewarding part of building a stronger community together.